-As such, and in terms of Section 16(4) of the Freedom of Information (Scotland) Act 2002 where Section 12(1) of the Act (Excessive Cost of Compliance) has been applied, this represents a refusal notice for the information sought.
+As such, and in terms of section 16(4) of the Freedom of Information (Scotland) Act 2002 where section 12(1) of the Act (Excessive Cost of Compliance) has been applied, this represents a refusal notice for the information sought.

-By way of explanation, the only way to provide an accurate response to your request would be to manually examine each and every report to establish the type of vehicle involved in each case.
-Given the numbers involved this is an exercise which I estimate would far exceed the cost limit set out in the Fees Regulations.
+By way of explanation, the only way to provide an accurate response to your request would be to manually examine each and every incident to establish whether a single crew attended.
+There are no markers which would allow the extraction of this information and given the volume of incidents, this is an exercise which would far exceed the cost limit set out in the Fees Regulations.